AndrewsCoolGithub/Bouncer/Pods/FloatingPanel/README.md

 ## Requirements

-FloatingPanel is written in Swift 5.0+.
-Compatible with iOS 11.0+.
+FloatingPanel is written in Swift 5.0+ and compatible with iOS 11.0+.

-The deployment is still iOS 10, but it is recommended to use this library on iOS 11+.

-:pencil2: You would like to use Swift 4.0.
-Please use FloatingPanel v1.

 ## Installation